 When running the session the GM can broadly think of the scenario as consisting of four acts: waking, exploration, creeping and confrontation.
 At the end of each of these acts-aside from confrontation-the PCs will receive a memory handout, as their stasis sickness is wearing off.
 This handout will present them with new information, which ought to alter their goals and shine a different light on the scenario.
-Memory handouts should be give in order, with Memory I going out at the end of Act I, Memory II at the end of Act II and Memory III at the end of Act III.
+Memory handouts should be given in order, with Memory I going out at the end of Act II, Memory II at the end of Act II and Memory III at the end of Act III.

 There are no hard-and-set times to switch to the next act.
-The GM should keep an eye on the players, evaluating whether they are having fun and or if the game has reached a lull.
+The GM should keep an eye on the players, evaluating whether they are having fun or if the game has reached a lull.
 When the GM deems it time to shake up things a bit, she should announce that the PCs' memories are beginning to come back, give the appropriate handout to each player and then allow the players time to read and digest the contents.

-NPCs
+NPCS

-→ Manny and Helga: These are both travelers on their way to Miskan Station for work.
+- Manny and Helga: These characters are both travelers on their way to Miskan Station for work.
 They're in the scenario to serve the narrative role of possible victims.
 As the acts continue, both will react to the horror in diametrically opposite ways.
 Manny will continue to scream, make a scene and refuse to leave Passenger Module A. He will resist any attempt to forcibly quiet him down or to put him in a stasis pod.
 Helga, on the other hand, will want to explore and keep moving, looking for some shred of safety that doesn't exist.
-Both of these characters serve to split up

-→ Tova, Jake and Safa: These three serve the narrative role of provoking conflict.
+Both of these characters serve to split up the survivors, allowing one or the other to be killed in a later act while the PCs aren't looking. - Tova, Jake and Safa: These three serve the narrative role of provoking conflict.
 They are smugglers who have an illegal shipment they are keeping an eye on in Cargo Module A. The three will stick together, and don't want the PCs butting into their business.
 This should make them seem untrustworthy.
 If the PCs start trying to give orders these three will quickly resist.
-They are there to inject some conflict-and possibly a physical confrontation-into the earlier parts of the scenario.

-- → Dr. Justine Kravis (Dead): Doctor Kravis was the lead scientist working on Theta Project.
+They exist to inject some conflict-and possibly a physical confrontation-into the earlier parts of the scenario. - Dr. Justine Kravis (Dead): Doctor Kravis was the lead scientist working on Theta Project.
 She was employed by Blake Colby.
-She will be found dead in Passenger Module A, with her stasis pod damaged by a Theta Project's claws. - → Doug Colt (Dead): Doug is Jessie Bowdain's partner in bounty hunting.
-He is in Passenger Module B, but is dead by the time the scenario begins. - → Captain Wulandari (Dead): Wulandari was the captain of the Metus, before she had her face eaten by Theta Project.
+She will be found dead in Passenger Module A, with her stasis pod damaged by Theta Project's claws. - Doug Colt (Dead): Doug is Jessie Bowdain's partner in bounty hunting.
+He is in Passenger Module B, but will be dead by the time the scenario begins. - Captain Wulandari (Dead): Wulandari was the captain of the Metus before she had her face eaten by Theta Project.
 She was holding the Theta Project control box in her safe for Blake Colby.